winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 user_input = "<script>alert('XSS')</script>"
 # In template: {{ user_input }} renders as text, not HTML
 ```

+Autoescaping is a security feature that automatically converts HTML special characters (`<`, `>`, `&`, `"`, `'`) to their HTML entity equivalents.
+This prevents malicious users from injecting JavaScript or other HTML into your pages through form inputs or URL parameters.

 ### 2. Safe Filter Usage